warfroggyCA/clash-intelligence-dashboard/docs/user-guide.md

 - Build out the History view so change logs are fully interactive.
 - Ship the Player Database, Applicants, Discord Publisher, and Events dashboards.
 - Add a first-run walkthrough for new leaders and tighten accessibility (keyboard hints, contrast checks).
-- Expand AI insights with war readiness and donation balance spotlights.
+- Expand automated insights with war readiness and donation balance spotlights.

 Feedback is welcome—leave notes in `PLANNING_NOTES.md` or message the team.